Why insurance brokers must operate through more channels to prosper

 When looking more closely at the 75% of SME’s not buying online, another picture emerges.

 There is in fact a group within this, constituting 23% of the SME market, who are researching online prior to making a purchase offline (by phone or face-to-face).
 The Datamonitor study claims that 29% of all SME’s start their business insurance purchase journey online.
 Whilst the final transaction may be taking place offline, the online channel is going to be influencing the decision.

 When you combine the two groups of ‘online customers’, we see that almost 50% of SME’s are shifting away from using the more traditional channels.
-In a market that is becoming increasingly competitive, can brokers really afford to ignore this sizable segment of ‘online customers’?
+In a market that is becoming increasingly competitive, can brokers really afford to ignore this sizeable segment of ‘online customers’?

 Today’s reality is that brokers must have an appropriate online presence to attract and satisfy the needs of almost half of the SME market.
 In addition, the facility to quote, buy and self-serve business insurance will address the specific requirements of almost a quarter of the market today.

 What does this mean for brokers?